 Humanitarian and natural disasters linked to increase in child marriage, warns Girls Not Brides

-Humanitarian and natural disasters are leading to dramatic increases in child marriage around the world, warns Girls Not Brides: The Global Partnership to End Child Marriage.
+Humanitarian and natural disasters are leading to dramatic increases in child marriage around the world.

 Mounting evidence reveals that in times of crisis, whether triggered by refugee emergencies, floods, earthquakes or war, the number of young girls being married rises as families struggle to cope.